Clob4k/pseudocode-to-python-converter/README.md

 * Command words implemented should be in **UPPER** case.

-* Variable identifers are recommended to be in **CamelCaps** while under-scores are also acceptable.
+* Variable identifiers are recommended to be in **CamelCaps** while under-scores are also acceptable.

 * **Indentations** should be made where necessary and appropriate.